Resources and Real-Time Constraints in Embedded Systems

 In embedded systems, memory management serves determinism first, not convenience.

-4.1 Compute Characteristics of MCUs
+4.1 Computing Characteristics of MCUs

-- Weak branch prediction capabilities, or none at all
+- Weak branch prediction capabilities, or none at all.

-- Extremely small Cache, or no Cache at all
+- Extremely small Cache, or no Cache.

 4.2 "Engineering" Time Complexity

-In the embedded world, time complexity is often not a mathematical discussion like O(n).
-The real question is:
+In the embedded world, time complexity is often not a mathematical discussion like

 Can this code finish running within one control cycle?